 The live auction’s top single bid of $480,000 went for a 2017 McLaren 570GT sports car.
 Other high selling lots of the 62 luxury experiences were a football focused lot – a weekend in Napa with San Francisco 49ers owner Eddie DeBartolo and several Hall of Famers including Joe Montana and Steve Young among others; several cocktail parties with Hollywood celebrities, and a trip to Italy’s Amalfi coast.
 Auctioneers were Humphrey Butler, Ann Colgin and Ursula Hermacinski.
 Wolfgang Puck was the Chef de Cuisine.

-The 32nd Annual Classic Wines Auction In Portland, Oregon Raised Over $3 Million In 2016 To Benefit Oregon Families In Need
+The 33rd Annual Classic Wines Auction In Portland, Oregon Raised $3.5 Million In 2017 To Benefit Oregon Families In Need

-The Classic Wines Auction (CWA) has raised nearly $40 Million for Portland-area charities supporting children and families since 1982.
-The 2016 auction and other related events raised more than $3 Million for its 6 benefiting charities.
+The Classic Wines Auction (CWA) has raised more than $40 Million for Portland-area charities supporting children and families since 1982.
+The 2017 auction and other related events raised $3.5 Million for its five benefiting charities.